Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Conversely we praise BBC2's programme on clearing out your junk called The Life Laundry, for encouraging people to give their unwanted goods to charity shops.

-Their website includes an excellent database of 7,000 charity shops in the UK, searchable by town or postcode.
+Their website includes an excellent database of over 7,000 charity shops in the UK, searchable by town or postcode.

 Website : www.icsa.ie